Denny-smart/reddit-manager/README.md

 > **📝 Note: You need to be logged into your application to connect a Reddit account.

 > **⚠️ Important:** Never commit your `.env` file or share your Reddit API credentials publicly.

+---

+## 📝 Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit changes (`git commit -m 'Add AmazingFeature'`)
+4. Push to branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+---

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.